klovric/scdrm/README.md

 It is a wrapper that acts as Ansible local agent and disaster recovery daemon designed for enterprise environments.

 Software stack:
- - AIDE: Intrusion detection system
+ - AIDE: Intrusion detection environment
- - Ansible: provided as Ansible roles/collection, intended as Ansible local agent
+ - Ansible: change management
- - Git: change tracking and reverting
+ - Git: change tracking and reverting; Ansible local agent
  - script/tlog: terminal session logging

-It enforces secure change process, does security reporting, change tracking and management.
+It enforces secure change process, does security reporting, change tracking and management, automated disaster recovery.

 Can work with existing change management systems like Puppet, Chef, CFEngine, Ansible...